GoFigure-LANL/VisHash/README.md

-# GoFigure
+# VisHash
-Computer vision algorithms for searching and analyzing technical and scientific images such as figures, diagrams and drawings.
+Visual hash for comparing visual similarity of images, such as figures, diagrams and drawings.